createcandle/install-scripts/README.md

 curl -sSl https://raw.githubusercontent.com/createcandle/install-scripts/main/create_candle_disk_image.sh | sudo bash
 ```

 9. The script will easily take an hour to run on a Raspberry Pi 3b.
-Once complete it's complete you can reboot the controller with the `sudo reboot` command.

-10. You should be able to visit http://candle.local now and create an account.
+When it gets near the end it will start the Controller.
+You will see a list of addons being loaded, e.g. `Loading add-on: candleappstore`.

+10. At this point you can open a browser and visit http://candle.local.
+Create an account.
 Once logged in make sure all the pre-installed addon are enabled and up-to-date.
+The Zigbee2MQTT addon is installing itself, which will take a while.
+You can check it's progress on the zigbee overview page.
+When it's done you can reboot the Raspberry Pi from the main menu.

-Also enable SSH under settings -> developer (you may need to click the gear icon on the settings page 4 times first), and then Log into the Candle controller using SSH again.
+11. The reboot may take a little longer than usual.
+Login when the system is up again.
+Then enable SSH under settings -> developer (you may need to click the gear icon on the settings page 4 times first), and then Log into the Candle controller using SSH again.

-The final step is to run the script that turns a working Candle controller into a disk image.
+12. The final step is to run the script that turns a working Candle controller into a disk image.
 ```
 sudo /home/pi/prepare_for_disk_image.sh
 ```

 Amongst other things this will remove cached data and logs, as well as the wifi login details and the user account itself.
 It will also enable the read-only system disk protection.
 Once this process is complete the Raspberry Pi will shut down.

-Wait 15 seconds until the shutdown is complete, and then take out the SD card and insert it back into your laptop again to turn it into a disk image file.
+13. Wait 15 seconds until the shutdown is complete, and then take out the SD card and insert it back into your laptop again to turn it into a disk image file.
 On windows you can use the free version of Win32 Disk Imager for this.
 Make sure to check the box to only read the partitions.
-Name the file to be extracted something like `Candle_2.0.0.img`.
+Name the file to be extracted something like `Candle_2.0.0.img` (depending on the intended version).

-Once you have the .img file, zip that file.
+14. Once you have the .img file, zip that file to `candle_2.0.0.img.zip` (again accounting for the desired version number).
 It should shrink down to less than 1.5Gb in size.